 Post-delegation volunteer opportunities are generally related to agricultural, health, general education, or construction.
 We also encourage volunteers to participate in designing a volunteer project based on their specific skills and interests.

-For the most part, teachers are not needed because all of the instruction is carried out by indigenous teachers.
+For the most part, all instruction delivered in autonomous Zapatista schools is carried out by indigenous Zapatista teachers (who are known here in Zapatista territory as “promoters of education” rather than the more hierarchical title of “teacher”).
 One of the hallmarks of the Autonomous Zapatista education is that it is bi-lingual (the promoter is from the same indigenous language group as the students and also speaks Spanish) and embraces and educates about the nuances of culture and cultural retrieval.
 That being said there are sometimes opportunities for individuals with special skills to become involved in special projects.

-Our organization organizes a variety of introductory trips for individuals wishing to learn more about the autonomous indigenous communities in general and about the autonomous Zapatista education system in specific.
-Participation on these delegations is a good way to begin to integrate yourselves and look for opportunities to get involved as a volunteer.
+Schools for Chiapas organizes a variety of introductory trips for individuals wishing to learn more about the autonomous indigenous communities in general and about the autonomous Zapatista education system in specific.
+Participation on these delegations is a good way to begin to integrate yourself and look for opportunities to get involved as a volunteer.

 Not to be a broken record but Schools for Chiapas has been on the ground in Chiapas since the very beginning of the insurrection and we have participated in many, if not all, of the most important events and transitions open to non-indigenous.
 We work hard to ensure that delegates have a real, in-depth understanding of the political situation that led to the insurrection and to the fundamentals of Zapatismo.
 Our trips are generally based inside the Zapatista civilian centers and include many opportunities to speak with and ask questions of Zapatista authorities.
 Our delegation leaders are seasoned experts with many years of experience working with the Zapatistas and in Chiapas.
 We believe you will find the experience of participating in a delegation (or two or three) will provide a researcher with valuable insight into the movement.

 That being said, doing academic or journalistic research is often a very sensitive issue within the communities in resistance.
-We cannot promise anyone special access to the Zapatistas, beyond the programs for which we have already had approved.
+We cannot promise anyone special access to the Zapatistas, beyond the programs for which we have already been approved.
 Still, we suggest that interested persons participate in a delegation, use our expertise to help frame appropriate research questions and/or design and then see what can be arranged.
-The only other way is to go directly to one or more of the junta's of good government (there are five) and see what you can set up independently.
+The only other way is to go directly to one or more of the Junta’s of Good Government Boards (there are five) and see what you can set up independently.

 If you have already been on a delegation, have good people skills, an optimistic, can-do attitude, are more or less fluent in Spanish, and are interested in traveling with us again, you may want to consider applying to work with us as a delegation coordinator.
 It can be a rather demanding position (with long hours and minus sleep) but you do get a lot of exposure to the workings of the organization and a perspective on what it’s like to organize a group for this sort of adventure.

 Not at all.
-The Zapatistas have organized the Caracoles (or civilian centers) to specifically provide a place for the inside (the Zapatistas) to meet with the outside (interested outsiders) and the outside (interested outsiders) to meet the inside (the Zapatistas).
+The Zapatistas have organized the caracoles, or civilian centers, to specifically provide a place for the the Zapatistas to meet and exchange with interested outsiders.

-Although we believe your experience will be enhanced by traveling with someone like Schools for Chiapas, who has already learned the ropes, you can establish independent contact with the Zapatistas through Enlace Civil in San Cristobal or you can simply arrive at one of the five caracoles and ask to speak with the Comité de Recepcion and/or the Junta.
-It will help if you can speak reasonable Spanish but the Zapatista authorities will meet with you regardless of your language ability.
+If you prefer to travel as an independent traveler, you can establish independent contact with the Zapatistas through Enlace Civil in San Cristóbal or you can simply arrive at one of the five caracoles and ask to speak with the Comité de Recepción and/or the Junta.
+It will help if you can speak reasonable Spanish but, usually, the Zapatista authorities will meet with you regardless of your language ability.
 To get the most out of your visit, think through ahead of time what it is that you want to know or what project you want to propose.
 A written document is often helpful in facilitating the process.
 Remember that while the Zapatistas will be generous with their resources, they are among the most impoverished people on the planet and your generous donations will be greatly appreciated.

-One idea you might consider, if you have some time in Chiapas and want to help out the Zapatista but don't exactly know how you want to structure things, is to consider applying as a "peace observer".
-If you are not familiar with this role, these are people who live for a period of weeks adjacent to Zapatista communities.
+Another idea you might consider, if you speak Spanish, have some time in Chiapas and want to help out the Zapatista but don’t exactly know how you want to structure things, is to consider applying as a “peace observer”.
+If you are not familiar with this role, these are people who live for a period of weeks adjacent to Zapatista communities (or other political “hot” spots).
 Their presence helps to prevent untoward incidents and provides witness should any occur.
 You may also have some access to the local Zapatista authorities, especially if you develop or have in mind some specific project.

-I believe that, among other things, Enlace Civil can provide orientation and direct you to the appropriate resources for training.
+At present (February, 2014) peace observers are trained and placed through Frayba.Frayba has a long history of witnessing and documenting human rights issues in Chiapas.Additionally, Enlace Civil, a non-governmental organization specifically organized to accompany and assist the Zapatistas, may be able to provide orientation and direct you to the appropriate resources for training.
 You will find the Enlace office in San Cristobal across the street and in front of the Santo Domingo Church.
 Look for their tiny sign above a door on the opposite side of the street from the church door.